ESOGU-SRLAB/MATISSE_TOOL/Smart_Test Scenario_and_Generation_src/README.md

 ```bash
 pip install -r requirements.txt
 ```
+### Key Libraries Installed

+- **Streamlit**: A framework for building interactive web applications in Python.
+- **Pydantic**: A library for data validation and parsing using Python type annotations.
+- **Llama Index**: Provides integrations for managing and querying large language models.
+- **Requests**: Enables making HTTP requests to interact with APIs.
+- **JSON**: Used for handling JSON data processing.
+- **UUID**: Generates universally unique identifiers.
+- **Datetime**: Handles timestamping for logs and operations.

 ## Step 4: Run the Application

 Once everything is set up, you can run the application using the following command: